notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : int, must be zero.

 *lParam [in]*
-: int iView, which must bei eihter 0 (main view) or 1 (second view).
+: int viewIndex, which must be either 0 (main view) or 1 (secondary view).

 **Return value**:
-: Returns -1 if the view is invisible (hidden), otherwise is the current index.
+: Returns -1 if the view is invisible (hidden), otherwise returns the current document's index in the given view.

 ---